 Stitches for Suicide Prevention

-The finished piece will be on view at Art All Night on Saturday, September 29 (Shaw Art Market, Parcel 42).
-Thank you to everyone who contributed!
+The finished piece was on view at Art All Night on September 29 (Shaw Art Market, Parcel 42).
+Thank you to all who participated!

 Lifeline’s #BeThe1To Save a Life campaign